ISSN 2618-9976 (print)

 5. Copyright materials are sent to the editors by e-mail (email@example.com, firstname.lastname@example.org) or by regular postal mail to the postal address of the Publishing House "SCIENTIFIC LIBRARY" (123022, Moscow, Zvenigorodskoye Shosse, 5, p.
 1), including: one copy of copyright materials (scientific article, scientific review, scientific review or recall), a cover letter signed by the author (or co-authors), with the application of the questionnaire and a brief scientific biography of the author (co-authors).

-6. The letter of the author with the application is registered in the editorial office with the assignment of an ordinal (account) number.
+6. The letter of the author, sent by post, is registered in the editorial office with the assignment of a serial (account) number.

 7. Each author’s material (article) submitted to the editorial board undergoes a mandatory peer review process involving a specialized specialist from the Editorial Board who has a scientific degree no lower than a candidate of science and a qualification in a scientific specialty, which corresponds to the scientific subject of the article (direction of scientific research) of the author .